Road rules

 Number plates are required to be displayed on a registered vehicle in order for it to be driven on public roads in Victoria.

-An example of the current standard issue number plates for vehicles registered in Victoria is shown on the right.
+An example of the current standard issue number plates for vehicles registered in Victoria is shown below.
 The format is two groups of one number followed by two letters.
 The slogan is "Victoria - The Education State".

-Further details about number plates, including special interest and personalised versions, are available from the VicRoads number plate page.
+Further details about number plates, including special interest and personalised versions, are available from VicRoads.